How to Study Effectively

 Teach Someone Else

-It is always said that the best way to better learn a subject is to teach it to someone else.
-One of the most effective ways to retain information is to share it with others.
-You could develop a habit of mentoring students in your class who are having a hard time grasping the concepts being taught.
+It is always said that the best way to learn a subject is to teach it to someone else.
+One of the most effective ways to retain information is to practice the Feynman technique.
+The idea is to develop a habit of mentoring students in your class who are having a hard time grasping the concepts being taught.

 Another creative way to deepen your understanding of a subject by teaching others is by starting a blog series on the topic that you are studying.
 You will be able to edify others while being better prepared to succeed in your next exam.